 I always wanted a close family, as did my husband.
 We worked hard on parenting over the years, creating relationship with our kids (and not just rules), and it has paid off.
-We feel very blessed to have great kids, and that they respect us like they do.
+We feel very blessed to have great kids!

 We’re also a family who loves the outdoors.
 Our last outdoor activity as a family this past weekend was venturing out onto Sparks Lake, on the backside of Mt.
 Bachelor, canoeing around the lake at twilight.